ashish-makes/text-editor/README.md

-# OnlineTextEditor - Rich Text Editing Made Easy
+# OnlineTextEditor - Rich Text Editing Made Easy (CodeClause Internship Project)

 OnlineTextEditor is a powerful web-based text editor that empowers users to create and edit documents with a variety of formatting options, all within their browser.
 This editor is built using HTML, CSS, and JavaScript to provide a seamless and user-friendly editing experience.